-We are dependent on the success of our lead product candidates, INVELTYS and KPI-121 0.25%.
-If we are unable to successfully obtain marketing approvals for INVELTYS or complete our Phase 3 clinical program and obtain marketing approvals for KPI-121 0.25%, or experience significant delays in doing so, or if, after obtaining marketing approvals, we fail to commercialize these product candidates, our business will be materially harmed.
+We are dependent on the success of our lead product candidates, KPI-121 1.0% and KPI-121 0.25%.
+If we are unable to successfully complete our Phase 3 clinical programs and obtain marketing approvals for either KPI-121 1.0% or KPI-121 0.25%, or experience significant delays in doing so, or if, after obtaining marketing approvals, we fail to commercialize these product candidates, our business will be materially harmed.

-We have devoted a significant portion of our financial resources and business efforts to the development of INVELTYS for the post-operative treatment of inflammation and pain following ocular surgery and KPI-121 0.25% for the temporary relief of the signs and symptoms of dry eye disease.
-There is a significant risk that we will fail to successfully develop and/or commercialize INVELTYS and/or KPI-121 0.25%.
-Following completion of two Phase 3 clinical trials, we submitted an NDA for INVELTYS for the treatment of inflammation and pain following ocular surgery in October 2017.
-Our Phase 3 clinical program for KPI-121 0.25% consists of two Phase 3 clinical trials evaluating KPI-121 0.25%, each of which is expected to include approximately 900 dry eye patients.
-We expect to receive topline results from the Phase 3 clinical program by the end of 2017 and, if the result of the trials are positive, to submit an NDA to the FDA seeking approval of KPI-121 0.25% for the temporary relief of the signs and symptoms of dry eye disease in the first half of 2018.
+We have devoted a significant portion of our financial resources and business efforts to the development of KPI-121 1.0% for the post-operative treatment of inflammation and pain following ocular surgery and KPI-121 0.25% for the temporary relief of the signs and symptoms of dry eye disease.
+There is a significant risk that we will fail to successfully develop KPI-121 1.0% and/or KPI-121 0.25%.
+We received topline results from our second Phase 3 clinical trial evaluating KPI-121 1.0% in 520 patients with inflammation and pain following cataract surgery in May 2017.
+Our Phase 3 clinical program for KPI-121 0.25% consists of two parallel Phase 3 clinical trials evaluating KPI-121 0.25%, each of which is expected to include approximately 900 dry eye patients.
+We expect to receive topline results from these parallel Phase 3 clinical trials by the end of 2017.
 The timing of the availability of such topline data and the completion of our Phase 3 clinical trials for KPI-121 0.25% is dependent, in part, on our ability to locate and enroll a sufficient number of eligible patients in our Phase 3 clinical trials on a timely basis.
-We cannot accurately predict when or if either of these product candidates will receive marketing approval.
-Our ability to generate product revenues will depend on our obtaining marketing approval for, and commercializing one or both of, INVELTYS and KPI-121 0.25%.
+We cannot accurately predict when or if either of these product candidates will be proven to be effective or safe in humans or whether either will receive marketing approval.
+Our ability to generate product revenues will depend on our obtaining marketing approval for, and commercializing one or both of, KPI-121 1.0% and KPI-121 0.25%.

-The success of INVELTYS and KPI-121 0.25% and any other product candidates will depend on many factors, including the following:
+The success of KPI-121 1.0% and KPI-121 0.25% and any other product candidates will depend on many factors, including the following:

-- completing and obtaining favorable results from our two ongoing Phase 3 clinical trials of KPI-121 0.25%; - applying for and receiving marketing approvals from applicable regulatory authorities for our product candidates; - receiving regulatory approval of our manufacturing processes and our third-party manufacturers' facilities from applicable regulatory authorities; - expanding and maintaining a workforce of experienced scientists and others with experience in MPP technology to continue to develop our product candidates; - establishing sales, marketing and distribution capabilities for INVELTYS and KPI-121 0.25% and successfully launching commercial sales of any other product candidates for which we obtain marketing approval, whether alone or in collaboration with others; - acceptance of INVELTYS and KPI-121 0.25% and our other product candidates, if and when approved, by patients, the medical community and third-party payors; - effectively competing with other therapies; - maintaining an acceptable safety profile of our products following approval; - obtaining and maintaining coverage, adequate pricing, and adequate reimbursement from third-party payors, including government payors, for our product candidates; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - · protecting our rights in our intellectual property portfolio; and - · not infringing on others' intellectual property rights.
+- completing and obtaining favorable results from our two ongoing Phase 3 clinical trials of KPI-121 0.25%; - applying for and receiving marketing approvals from applicable regulatory authorities for our product candidates; - $\cdot \quad \text{receiving regulatory approval of our manufacturing processes and our third-party manufacturers' facilities from applicable regulatory authorities;}$ - expanding and maintaining a workforce of experienced scientists and others with experience in MPP technology to continue to develop our product candidates; - establishing sales, marketing and distribution capabilities for KPI-121 1.0% and KPI-121 0.25% and successfully launching commercial sales of any other product candidates for which we obtain marketing approval, whether alone or in collaboration with others; - acceptance of KPI-121 1.0% and KPI-121 0.25% and our other product candidates, if and when approved, by patients, the medical community and third-party payors; - · effectively competing with other therapies; - · maintaining an acceptable safety profile of our products following approval; - obtaining and maintaining coverage, adequate pricing, and adequate reimbursement from third-party payors, including government payors, for our product candidates; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - · protecting our rights in our intellectual property portfolio; and - · not infringing on others' intellectual property rights.